isfaaghyth/Cpp-Get-Bolt-Default-Password/README.md

 get default password of Bolt (Internet Provider in Indonesia)

 ## how it works?
-It's simple. just get MAC Address from wifi and split from "-B6-D"x to <Wifi name>.
+It's simple. just get MAC Address from wifi and split from "-B6-D"x to "Wifi name".

 Happy coding \m/